 Our findings have implications for the design of information campaigns.
-First, our results suggest that people have a stronger response to damage to human life than to economic damage which shows where the emphasis should be in information about climate change.
+First, our results suggest that people have a stronger response to damage to human life than to economic damage, which shows where the emphasis should be on information about climate change.
 Second, there is considerable heterogeneity in public awareness regarding the costs of climate change, with those less informed being more responsive to the information treatments.
 Since disseminating information is costly, targeted strategies using artificial intelligence could enhance cost-effectiveness.
 Additionally, raising awareness among the less well informed and the undecided could increase the consensus on climate funding policies among those already aware of the risks, due to the expected broader participation of the population and reduced likelihood of free riding.

 Our results suggest also that one-off campaigns increase the WTP only in the short run, and to be effective campaigns should not be time limited.
 Finally, our results imply that because people's support for climate policies is influenced by information, they could also be swayed by biased information.
 Not all campaigns are truthful.
 Climate policies impose transition costs and may affect existing financial interests.
 Owners of these interests have a stronger motivation to downplay or deny the costs of climate change and launch biased campaigns.
-This suggests that consensus-building measures must be long-term and continuous to counter the large amounts of strategic dissemination of information by parties with conflicting interests.11
+This suggests that consensus-building measures must be long-term and continuous to counter the large amounts of strategic dissemination of information by parties with conflicting interests.12

-11 The clearest example of these strategies are the ones put in place by oil producing companies which, according to Alan Gore, "have used fraud and falsehood on an industrial scale..." in order to attenuate people concerns and fears about climate change.
-One strategy, pursued for instance by Exxon, has been to finance TV ads (see here and here) which argued that Exxon was working to "revolutionize biofuels" to produce "fewer emissions" by making fuels from algae.
-One of their TV ads said, "You wouldn't BELIEVE the potential it shows!"
-Exxon conflict of interest is obvious.
+12 The clearest example of these strategies are the ones put in place by oil producing companies which, according to Alan Gore, "have used fraud and falsehood on an industrial scale" in order to attenuate people concerns and fears about climate change.